openeuropa/documentation/docs/development/development-workflow.md

 Once the issues have been moved to an internal ticket, the maintainers have to decide together with the OpenEuropa Product Owner on the priority of issues, after which the tickets are handled following the usual development workflow of all OpenEuropa tickets (which itself is based on Agile methodologies).

-Information on the progress has to be regularly added in the associated GitHub ticket as well, in order for the contributor to be kept informed.
+Information on the progress has to be regularly added in the associated GitHub ticket as well, in order for the external contributor(s) to be kept informed.

 ## Lifecycle of proposed pull requests